Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Methodology

 \subsection{Overview of Proposed Pipeline}

-The proposed processing pipeline belongs to the category of odometry-based methods and, more specifically, relies on an IMU.
-Its objective is to estimate the mounting (yaw) angle of an automotive radar system installed on a moving vehicle.
-Throughout this work, the vehicle motion is assumed to have no side-slip.

-As illustrated in Figure ~\ref{fig:chap_5_pipeline}, the pipeline takes radar point clouds and IMU yaw-rate measurements as inputs.
-The radar point cloud is processed by a NN-based radar motion estimator.
-In contrast to previous studies in this category, which mainly employ RANSAC-based radar motion estimators, the proposed approach is more robust to the scenarios with high outlier ratios in radar measurements.
-The NN-based radar motion estimator outputs radar motion vectors as well as estimated point weights \cite{zhu2023deepego}.
-These weights are subsequently used for variance estimation and for rejecting sparse frames.
+The proposed processing pipeline belongs to the category of odometry-based methods and uses an inertial measurement unit (IMU) as the reference sensor.
+The objective is to estimate the mounting (yaw) angle of an automotive radar system installed on a moving vehicle.
+The formulation is based on rigid-body kinematics and assumes normal vehicle motion without lateral side-slip, which is a standard assumption in radar odometry literature \cite{kellner2013instantaneous,schumann2021radarscenes}.
+As illustrated in Figure \ref{fig:chap_5_pipeline}, the pipeline takes radar point clouds and IMU yaw-rate measurements as inputs.
+The radar point cloud is processed by a neural network (NN) based radar motion estimator, which outputs radar ego-motion estimates together with estimated point weights \cite{zhu2023deepego}.
+The estimated weights are then used for variance estimation and for rejecting sparse radar frames.

 On the IMU side, only yaw-rate measurements are used.
 A yaw-rate measurement model \cite{kellner2015joint} is applied to account for the IMU bias and scale factor.
 The yaw-rate readings are then de-biased before being used for mounting angle estimation.
 In the problem formulation, the proposed method exploits the velocity equality in the radar’s lateral direction.
 Specifically, the projection of the estimated radar motion in the lateral direction must equal the lateral velocity induced by vehicle rotation, under the no–side-slip assumption.
 In the final stage, radar lateral-velocity equations from multiple radar frames are combined to form an overdetermined system.
 The radar mounting angle and the IMU scale factor are then jointly estimated using the weighted least-squares (wLSQ) method.